apache/pulsar/site2/docs/administration-geo.md

 >
 > - You can change the replication clusters for a namespace at any time, without disruption to ongoing traffic.
 Replication channels are immediately set up or stopped in all clusters as soon as the configuration changes.
 >
-> - Once you create a geo-replication namespace, any topics that producers or consumers create within that namespace is replicated across clusters.
+> - Once you create a geo-replication namespace, any topics that producers or consumers create within that namespace are replicated across clusters.
 Typically, each application uses the `serviceUrl` for the local cluster.

 ### Use topics with geo-replication